Bigg Boss 13: Devoleena Bhattacharjee, Chunky Panday & Others OUT As Makers Refuse To Pay HUGE Fee!

 Bigg Boss 13 Makers Refuse To Pay Huge Amount To Celebs

-As per the entertainment portal's report, these celebrities demanded huge amounts ranging from Lakhs - Rs 80,000.
-But it seems that after a final meeting in a five star hotel, the makers offered them the amount, which the celebrities couldn't accept, and hence, opted out of the show.
+As per the entertainment portal's report, these celebrities demanded huge amounts ranging from Rs 80,000 to lakhs.
+But it seems that after a final meeting in a five star hotel, the makers offered them an amount, which the celebrities didn't accept, and hence, opted out of the show.

 A Meeting Was Held In A 5-star Hotel